By Maggie McMahon

 Oh no, I will always say that Guatemala is the worst country I could have known there, so I tell you.
 They touched my breasts and private parts on the bus.
 They took all my money.

-After arriving in the United States, Mariuxi’s friend provided her a place to stay and food for a few weeks.
-Mariuxi now works as a delivery driver in DC.
+After arriving in the United States, Verónica’s friend provided her a place to stay and food for a few weeks.
+She now works as a delivery driver.

-Another woman, Cecilia, also shared her experience with sexual violence during her journey.
-She was born in El Salvador in 1975 and migrated to the United States in 2000.
+Another woman, Mariana, also shared her experience with sexual violence during her journey.
+In her fifties and from El Salvador, she has been in the US for over two decades.
 During her journey from El Salvador, she recalls that:

 Fíjese que yo fui víctima de eso.
 No llegar al acto sexual porque gracias a Dios no me llegaron a violar, pero en el camino para acá si fui tocada por los hombres.
 Puedo recordar de que no sé si todas percibirán eso, pero yo sí lo viví.
 Sí.
 Sería porque yo cuando venía ya venía …, pero yo parecía… yo era bien delgadita, parecía una niña de 14 años.
 No sé si por eso es que abusaron de mí de esa manera.
 Pero sí pudeir tocada por más de 2 hombres en el camino.